 Here is a handy list of recommendations to help you better protect you from insecure IoT devices messing up your home network environment.

-If you are developer or provider of an IoT device, check out IoT Developers: checklist for building more secure Smart Devices.
+If you are a developer or provider of an IoT device, check out IoT Developers: checklist for building for more secure Smart Devices.